On this page

 Income tax is often arbitrary and complex, but the basic principle of dividend imputation with refundable franking credits is simple and sound: to ensure profits distributed as dividends are taxed as normal income in the hands of shareholders.
 Why mess that up?

 The ALP policy is the antithesis of a well-designed tax policy, a direct slap in the face to the notion of a progressive tax system, and an extraordinary proposition to have come from the ALP.

 Exempting Age Pensioners who hold shares directly from this policy was painted as supporting those on low incomes, but really it was just a way of papering over part of a problem and hoping no-one would notice the rest.

 Technical note: All tax calculations in this article use 2018-19 tax rates, and include LITO, LMITO, SAPTO (if relevant) and the Medicare levy.
 The Age Pension asset test thresholds are applicable from September 2018.
 For more information on income tax rates see SuperGuide article Income tax: Australian tax brackets and rates (2019/2020 and 2018/2019).
-For more information on Age Pension assets test, see SuperGuide article Age Pension assets test rules (March 2020 to July 2020).
+For more information on Age Pension assets test, see SuperGuide article Age Pension assets test limits (July 2020 to September 2020).